Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 AED 1,000 per day (or part thereof) for failure by the recipient to notify the Federal Tax Authority of a system failure within the prescribed timeline.

-Failure to Notify Data Changes to ASP
+Failure to notify data changes to ASP

 AED 1,000 per day (or part thereof) for failure by issuer or recipient to notify the appointed Accredited Service Provider of changes to data registered with the Authority within the prescribed timeline.